AIoTES/SIL-Support-sil_mngt/README.md

-# Automatic SIL deployment
+# SIL management scripts

-This repository contains a docker image that configures the IPSM automatically so that the SIL can be automatically deployed.
-This image is used as a previous step for the deployment of the SIL (only the first time).
+This repository contains a set of scripts that manage the IPSM Docker volumes automatically so that the SIL can be automatically deployed.
+This image is used as a previous step for the deployment of the SIL.
+It must be used only the first time the SIL is deployed (or in case the SIL external Docker volumes have been deleted for some reason).

-## Build docker image

-`sudo docker build -t sil-mngt:0.0.1 .`

 ## Running the scripts